Archangel Gabriel

 Readers looking for Gabriel are usually not asking for the same thing as readers looking for Michael.
 They want to understand messages, annunciation, interpretation, and the tension of receiving a call before they fully understand it.

+Thin Gabriel pages usually fail in one of two directions.
 Either they turn Gabriel into a vague angel of communication, or they pile later symbolism onto the page without telling the reader what is scriptural and what is devotional.

 Both moves make the article easier to skim and much harder to trust.
+A grounded Gabriel guide has to keep revelation, interpretation, annunciation, and Jibril in view instead of flattening everything into a generic message mood.

 • Annunciation is central.
 A Gabriel article without Luke's annunciation scenes is missing its most influential Christian layer.